 Purchase S2S lumber or boards with two flat faces only if you have a jointer jig and table saw.
 An S2S lumber hardwood purchase requires producing a straight edge before ripping or cutting the bards to your desired size.

-Also, we only recommend S2S lumber if you can cut a straight edge with your jointer or planer.
+Also, I only recommend S2S lumber if you can cut a straight edge with your jointer or planer.
 Thus if you’re on a big project, it’s best to get your boards ripped straight to your dealer.

 When Should You Buy S3S Lumber?